josephluck/internote/README.md

 # Deployment

 The infrastructure for Internote is managed by AWS CDK.

-In order to deploy Internote, you will need to have set up an AWS account and installed the AWS CDK CLI (please refer to official documentation for how to do this).
-Then, you will need to set up AWS profile with credentials under the `internote` profile.
-If you're on a mac, the configuration will usually be stored at `~/.aws/credentials`.
+#### Set up

+- Create an AWS account.
+- Create an IAM policy that has full access to AWS.
+- Create an IAM profile and attach the above role to it.
+Call it something like `internote-cdk`.
+- Add the access & secret keys to a new profile in `~/.aws/config` and give the profile a name like `[profile internote]`.
+This config should contain the default `region` (eu-west-1) and the profile's `aws_access_key_id` and `aws_secret_access_key`.
+- Install the AWS CDK CLI tools.
+These can be found [here](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html).
+- Make a note of your AWS account ID.
+This can be found [here](https://console.aws.amazon.com/billing/home?#/account).
+- Run the CDK bootstrapping using the AWS account ID you found in the step above.
+Ensure you use the same region you added to the credentials you used above.
+Should be `eu-west-1`.
+Steps for running this can be found [here](https://docs.aws.amazon.com/cdk/latest/guide/troubleshooting.html).
+It should be something like `cdk bootstrap aws://1234567890/eu-west-1 --profile=internote`.
+- If this is successful you should see the project run what looks like a CDK synth, however it won't deploy.
+You should see something like `✅ Environment aws://1234567890/eu-west-1 bootstrapped.` returned from the console.

 ## CDK structure